ahlstromcj/seq66/README.md

             the random ID number; search the port name via containment, not equality.
         *   Work on functional usage of the JACK Session API in progress.
+            Removed all traces of LASH support.
+Added a configuration tab for enabling session management via JACK or NSM.
         *   Added automation control for "save session".
     *   Version 0.96.2:
         *   Fixed issue #55, where the MIDI control channel was being stripped